luanbitar/gatsby-alias-imports/README.md

 # gatsby-alias-imports

-Webpack feature for aliasing in your import statements
+Webpack feature for aliasing in your import statements, just import this plugin and all of your folders inside your `src` will be available with aliases.

 ```javascript
 import "styles/layout.css"